Zoneomics Logo

 2.

 Allocation of intensity not initially allocated.
-Provision for the allocation of intensity (dwelling units or nonresidential floor area) permitted by the underlying zoning of the PUD which was not initially allocated to a development area may be included within the outline development plan and if such provision has been approved by the city council, the allocation of intensity shall be made in accordance with such provisions.
+Provision for the allocation of intensity (dwelling units or nonresidential floor area) permitted by the underlying zoning of the PUD which was not initially allocated to a development area may be included within the outline development plan and if such provision has been approved by the City Council, the allocation of intensity shall be made in accordance with such provisions.
 In instances where no provision for allocation of intensity (not initially allocated) has been included within an approved outline development plan, the allocation of such intensity shall be made as follows:

 1.